Ger-g/Conversational-Chatbot/ChatbotV1/README.md

 python bottrainer.py
 ```

 A good GPU is highly recommended for the training as it can be very time-consuming.
-To train the model using the existing parameters and the Hugo data set with a
+To train the model using the existing parameters and the Maverick data set with a
 single GPU (NVIDIA GeForce GTX 1080 Ti), it will take about 5 hours to get the desired perplexity.
 You can modify the model parameters based on your available
 computing resources.
 If you are using a CPU version of TensorFlow, make sure you change num_gpus to 0 in hparams.json file.
 You will be able to see the training
 results under Data/Result/ folder.
 Make sure the following 2 files exist as all these will be required for testing and prediction (the .meta file is optional as the